 Wilhelmina, Queen of the Netherlands, August 31, 1880 – November 28, 1962

 Queen Wilhelmina was Queen of the Kingdom of the Netherlands from 1890 until 1948.
 When the Germans invaded the Low Countries on May 10, 1940, she evacuated to the United Kingdom (aboard HMS Hereward).

 Once established in London she immediately formed a Dutch government in exile.
 The relations between this government and the ageing Queen were tense, with mutual dislike increasing as the war progressed.
 This became all too obvious when she sacked her prime minister for defeatism (he had suggested negotiating a peace settlement with the Germans…)

 She cordially hated career politicians and repeatedly stated a love for the ‘common people’.
-Immediately after the liberation of The Netherlands at the end of WW2 she travelled through the Dutch countryside to motivate people, sometimes using a bicycle instead of a car.
+Immediately after the liberation of The Netherlands at the end of WW2 she travelled through the Dutch countryside to see for herself what damage five years of German occupation had done, sometimes using a bicycle instead of a car.

 She became bitterly disappointed when, despite her intention and efforts, the same old political factions were taking power in her liberated country.
 To her chagrin the people who had really fought and risked their lives for freedom were side-tracked and ignored..
 She remained on the throne until September 4, 1948.
 On that day, worn out by five years of war and exasperated by the return to short-sighted, pre-war political bickering, she abdicated in favour of her daughter Juliana.